yankcrime/dcos-terraform-infrastructure-openstack/README.md

 # DC/OS on OpenStack

-This set of Terraform configuration aims to deploy virtual infrastructure on top of OpenStack in a way which is suitable for installing DC/OS.
+Terraform code for creating virtual infrastructure on OpenStack suitable for deploying DC/OS.
+Go [here](https://github.com/yankcrime/dcos-terraform-openstack) for instructions on getting started.